 In addition, each data element in a request should be evaluated individually.

-If the answer to any of the above questions is no, the authorization provider may deny the request, or require further information from the requestor before proceeding to paragraph 6 below.
+If the answer to any of the above questions is no, the Contracted Party may deny the request, or require further information from the requestor before proceeding to paragraph 6 below.

-The authorization provider may evaluate the underlying data requested once the validity of the request is determined under paragraph 4 above.
+The Contracted Party may evaluate the underlying data requested once the validity of the request is determined under paragraph 4 above.
 The purpose of paragraph 5 is to determine whether the paragraph 6 [meaningful human review] is required.
-The authorization provider’s review of the underlying data should assess at least:
+The Contracted Party’s review of the underlying data should assess at least:

 Does the data requested contain personal data?